Sec-Mini-Projects/IDA-Scripts/README.md

 ####DumpMemoryToDisk.idc

-Dumps out data that exists between the cursor location and the entered end address, an even number of bytes will be written to the "idaout,bin" file.
+Dumps out the memory contents between the cursor location and the entered end address to "idaout.bin".
+An even number of bytes will be written.

 #### FindShellCode_V2.idc